SFULibrary/islandora_rest_ingester/README.md

 ```
 ### Extending the base Ingester class

 Custom Ingester class files must be placed in the `includes` directory.
-Example Ingesters are provided at `includes/Example.php` and `includes\ESIngester.php`.
+Example Ingesters are provided at `includes/Example.php` and `includes/ESIngester.php`.
 After you put new class files in the `includes` directory, be sure to run `composer dump-autoload` to update the application's classmap.

 ## Integrating the Islandora REST Ingester with other tools